EXCLUSIVE-G7 to discuss four versions of Russian diamond ban this week- sources

 BRUSSELS, Oct 18 (Reuters) - G7 countries will this week discuss four plans to ban Russian diamonds from G7 markets from Jan.
 1, from light-touch self-regulation to strict import measures, laying bare differences that explain why a ban has been so difficult to agree for more than a year, documents showed.

-The four proposals were prepared by Belgium, India, a French jewellery industry group and the World Diamond Council and will be discussed at a technical meeting of G7 representatives on Thursday, officials close to the talks told Reuters.
+The four proposals were prepared by Belgium, India, a French jewellery industry group and the World Diamond Council and will be discussed at a technical meeting of Group of Seven representatives on Thursday, officials close to the talks told Reuters.

-But it would also hit supply, because Russia is the world's biggest producer of rough diamonds, accounting for 30% of them.
+But it would also hit supply, because Russia is the world's biggest producer of rough diamonds by volume, accounting for 30% of them.

 The main task of the meeting will be to agree in a legally sound way on a definition of traceability of diamonds, to be able to determine where the stones come from.